Greater Serbia: Historical overview

 After the end of the Balkan Wars in 1913, the Kingdom of Serbia expanded towards the south, but there was a mixed reaction to the events, because promises of lands giving access to the Adriatic Sea remained unfulfilled.
 Instead, Serbia received the territories of Vardar Macedonia (coveted by the Kingdom of Bulgaria) and the Serbian Army had to evacuate the coastal territories that would become part of the newly-formed Principality of Albania.
 This settlement, together with the Austro-Hungarian annexation of Bosnia in 1908, frustrated Serbian aspirations: a large number of Serbs remained outside of the Serbian kingdom.

 After World War I, a new unified state called the Kingdom of Serbs, Croats and Slovenes formed, which included the Kingdom of Serbia, the short-lived State of Slovenes, Croats and Serbs and some territories from the disintegrated Austro-Hungarian monarchy.
 Ruled by the Serbian royal family, the House of Karađorđević, it would be renamed as the Kingdom of Yugoslavia in 1929.
-Initially, the proponents of the Greater Serbia doctrine felt satisfied, since the main goal of uniting all Serbian-inhabited lands under the rule of a Serbian monarchic dynasty was mostly achieved.
 During the inter-war period (1918 to 1939), many Serb-oriented political parties promoted the concept of a strong centralised country with the doctine of Yugoslavism, while their opponents favored decentralization and demanded autonomy for the regions.

 Following the German-led invasion of Yugoslavia in 1941, tensions grew and erupted into one of the most brutal civil wars that occurred in World War II.
 The Royal Government soon capitulated and fled to exile in London.
 The Chetniks, who advocated the restoration of the monarchy, initially resisted the invaders, but would eventually collaborate with the Axis powers with the goal of forming a post-war Greater Serbia.
 On the other hand, the Partisans, a multi-ethnic antifascist movement, waged an ongoing guerrilla campaign against the occupying forces and supported the transformation of the old royal Yugoslavia into a socialist federal republic.
 The Serbs were largely divided between these two factions, leading to internal fighting.
 Others found themselves in the collaborationist factions of Milan Nedić and Dimitrije Ljotić such as the Serbian Volunteer Corps.
 Beside this, other Yugoslav non-Serb nationalists took advantage of the situation and allied themselves with the Axis powers, regarding this moment as their historical opportunity of fulfilling their own irredentist aspirations, which they saw as a better alternative to the Serbian-led rule of the interwar period.

-After the war, victorious Partisan leader, Marshal Josip Broz Tito, became the head of state of Yugoslavia until his death in 1980.
-During this period the country was divided into six republics.
-In 1976, within the Socialist Republic of Serbia two autonomous provinces, SAP Kosovo and SAP Vojvodina, were set up.
-In Titoist Yugoslavia most of the Greater-Serbian ideology followers were accused of betrayal and incarcerated or exiled.
-Within the rest of the Serbian population, the vast majority became strong supporters of the new Non-Aligned Yugoslavia.